Explore UCD

 • Please note that persons without guest tickets will not be admitted to O'Reilly Hall.

-• Family and friends not attending will be able to watch the ceremony via live-stream from our website
+• Family and friends not attending will be able to watch the ceremony via live-streamfrom our website

-Yes.
-O'Reilly Hall and the other University buildings are accessible by wheelchair.
-If a graduand, or a guest, has special needs please do not hesitate to contact UCD Conferring so we may ensure your comfort and enjoyment of the ceremony.
+• Please do not hesitate to contact UCD Conferring if you have any concerns so we may ensure your comfort and enjoyment of the ceremony.

 • The name on your parchment/scroll will reflect the name that you are registered with on the UCD system or via CAO.